watson-intu/self-docs/workshops-devcon/Workshop1-SayingHello/lab-docs/workshop_1.md

   6. Click the **<--Watson** breadcrumb near the top left (directly above your Conversation service name).
 The list of your service instances is displayed.
   7. Add the next service instance by clicking the **Create Watson** **+** button.
 The Watson service catalog is displayed.

-4. Create instances of the Natural Language Classifier, Speech to Text, and Text to Speech services by repeating the same substeps 1 - 7 that you completed to create the Conversation service instance.
+4. Create instances of Speech to Text and Text to Speech services by repeating the same substeps 1 - 7 that you completed to create the Conversation service instance.

 ### 2. Configuring Intu to use your service instances